What are Traits?

 • Alleles โ€“ The term "allele" is often used when talking about the variant of a specific gene.
 An allele is a version of a gene or the form that a gene's instructions can take.

-Think of it like this: genes provide the blueprint, that specific blueprint in that gene is the allele, while traits are what are made out of those blueprints.
+Simply put, genes provide the blueprint, the allele has the instructions for the blueprint, and traits are the finished product.
 As the outcome of your genetic makeup, traits are what can be observed.
-Without the varaint of a gene (the allele), you do not have traits.
+You donโ€™t have traits without the variant of a gene (the allele).

-Dominant vs. Recessive Traits
+Dominant Vs. Recessive Traits

 Alleles can be dominant or recessive within a pair.
 For example, between physical traits like brown eyes and blue eyes, brown eyes are the more dominant trait.

 Itโ€™s only when two recessive alleles are in a gene that the recessive trait is expressed.
 Recessive traits manifest due to the absence of a dominant one.
+However, some dominant alleles show incomplete penetrance, so the trait may not appear in every carrier.

 Common Dominant and Recessive Pairs